msharekh/documents-archiving/DocumentsArchiving.Web/App_Data/DocumentArchInfo.md

     - Document date

-- A facility to sort the search result based on any Serial or Subject.
-(2)
+- A facility to sort the search result based on any (2) --ok
+    - Subject.
+    - Serial

 - A facility to download the document.
 (3)